Mango Cake Cannabis

 Where It Started: Mango Taffie

-Mango Taffie launched in early 2021 and became our best-seller almost immediately.
-At its peak, it was in roughly 500 stores across BC, Alberta, Ontario, Saskatchewan, and Manitoba.
-We'd ship 400 cases into Alberta, and they'd be gone in a week.
-For many people who found GOOD BUDS in the early years of the legal market, Mango Taffie was their introduction.
+We launched it in late 2019/early 2020, and it became our best-seller almost immediately.
+At its peak it was on shelves in about 500 stores across five provinces.
+We'd ship 400 cases into Alberta and they'd be gone inside a week.
+If you discovered GOOD BUDS in the first years of legalisation, there's a good chance Mango Taffie is how.

 The timing had context.
 When we launched, the legal market was dominated almost entirely by large corporate operations.
 There wasn't much craft on the shelf.
 Mango Taffie was organic, small-batch, Salt Spring Island-grown — and it tasted genuinely different.
 Budtenders noticed right away: pungent, ripe mango with a resinous finish on exhale.
-It picked up the KIND Awards 2020 Concentrate of the Year and built a loyal following among terpene-forward buyers.
+The Mango Taffie concentrate took home Concentrate of the Year at the 2020 KIND Awards, and the flower built a loyal following among terpene-forward buyers.

 By 2023, consumer expectations around THC and bud structure had shifted.
 MAC crosses, and California-sourced cookie genetics were pushing the potency bar.
 Mango Taffie's THC was falling behind.
 We didn't retire the genetics.
 We innovated them.